ZJZAC/awesome-deep-model-IP-protection/README.md

 6. [Decentralized Attribution of Generative Models](https://arxiv.org/pdf/2010.13974.pdf): Each binary classifier is parameterized by a user-specific key and distinguishes its associated model distribution from the authentic data distribution.
 We develop sufficient conditions of the keys that guarantee an attributability lower bound.| [Code](https://github.com/ASU-Active-Perception-Group/decentralized_attribution_of_generative_models) | [BibTex](): kim2020decentralized | Kim et al, *ICLR* 2021

-7. [Protecting Decision Boundary of Machine Learning Model With Differentially Private Perturbation 09286504](https://ieeexplore.ieee.org/abstract/document/9286504)：we propose boundary differential privacy (BDP) against surrogate model attacks by obfuscating the prediction responses with noises | [BibTex](): zheng2020protecting | Zheng et al, * IEEE Transactions on Dependable and Secure Computing* 2020
+7. [Protecting Decision Boundary of Machine Learning Model With Differentially Private Perturbation](https://ieeexplore.ieee.org/abstract/document/9286504)：we propose boundary differential privacy (BDP) against surrogate model attacks by obfuscating the prediction responses with noises | [BibTex](): zheng2020protecting | Zheng et al, * IEEE Transactions on Dependable and Secure Computing* 2020

 # Security